vospennikov/ClusterMap/README.md

 * [1.1.0](https://vospennikov.github.io/ClusterMap/1.1.0/documentation/clustermap)
 * [1.0.0](https://vospennikov.github.io/ClusterMap/1.0.0/documentation/clustermap)

-## Credits
+## Credits and thanks

 This project is based on the work of [Lasha Efremidze](https://github.com/efremidze), who created the [Cluster](https://github.com/efremidze/Cluster).

 ## License

-ClusterMap is available under the MIT license.
-See the LICENSE file for more info.
+This library is released under the MIT license.
+See [LICENSE](LICENSE) for details.